josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

   left_join(weights, by = "id")
 ```

-Note that the ID variable in the “weights” data frame is in character format because it was derived from the `names` attribute of `raking_results$weightvec`.
-We need to make sure that the ID columns in the survey dataframe and the weight dataframe have the same format in order for the joining operation to work.
+Note that the `id` variable in the `weights` data frame is in character format because it was derived from the `names` attribute of `raking_results$weightvec`.
+We need to make sure that the `id` columns in the survey data frame and the weight data frame have the same format in order for the joining operation to work.

 ## Conducting weighted analyses in R